 Since the H{β} line is emitted upon capture of the electron, it is apparent that both proton doublets and colliding electrons together must contribute their energy for purposes of the emission; effectively, the two protons will make a momentary contribution of kinetic energy to the emitting electron.
-In the process, the electron will decelerate and become captured by the doublet to form a H_2^+ ion, and the doublet will also decelerate.
-In other words, the emitter whose Doppler shift is being studied is an electron, but it emits upon interaction with another charge, a proton or proton doublet, and this emission can be used to ascertain the states of motion of this other charge (the heavy ion) before and after the interaction; in the process, the heavy ion becomes the carrier of that electron (a carrier of a carrier) in the form of an H_2^+ ion.
+In the process, the electron will decelerate and become captured by the doublet to form an atomic hydrogen and, subsequently, a H_2^+ ion, and the doublet will also decelerate in the process.
+In other words, the emitter whose Doppler shift is being studied is an electron, but it emits upon interaction with another charge, a proton or proton doublet, and this emission can be used to ascertain the states of motion of this other charge (the heavy ion) before and after the interaction; in the